 After a burn injury (usually beyond 24 hours) there is a close correlation between the amount of albumin infused and the resultant increase in plasma colloid osmotic pressure.
-The aim should be to maintain the plasma albumin concentration in the region of 2.5 g $\pm$ 0.5 g per 100 mL with a plasma oncotic pressure of 20 mmHg (equivalent to a total plasma protein concentration of 5.2 g per 100 mL) (3,4).
-This is best achieved by the intravenous administration of Albumin (Human) 25%, USP.
-The duration of therapy is decided by the loss of protein from the burned areas and in the urine.
+The aim should be to maintain the plasma albumin concentration in the region of $2.5 \text{ g} \pm 0.5 \text{ g}$ per 100 mL with a plasma oncotic pressure of 20 mmHg (equivalent to a total plasma protein concentration of 5.2 g per 100 mL) (1,2).
+This is best achieved by the intravenous administration of Albumin (Human), usually as Albumin (Human) 25%, USP.
+The duration of therapy is decided by the loss of protein from burned areas and in the urine.
 In addition, oral or parenteral feeding with amino acids should be initiated, as the long-term administration of albumin should not be considered as a source of nutrition.